NethServer/docs/administrator-manual/en/installation.rst

 RAID (Redundant Array of Independent Disks) allows you to combine all the disks in order to achieve fault tolerance and an increase in performance.

-This screen is displayed when two or more disks were detected at startup.
+This screen is displayed when two or more disks were detected at start.

 Available levels: